 The investigation of "category I" concluded that of the 85 citations offered by Horne, 49 (58%) depict no material difference between the Hebrew and the LXX.
 A further 17 offer no real difference but very slightly favor the LXX, and one leans very slightly toward the Hebrew.
-There are 9 that favor the LXX and one that has a bias toward the Hebrew.
-Of the remaining 8, 3 are protracted statements wherein part reads more like the Hebrew and part like the LXX.
+There are nine that favor the LXX and one that has a bias toward the Hebrew.
+Of the remaining eight, three are protracted statements wherein part reads more like the Hebrew and part like the LXX.
 Another three are not quotations at all but merely allusions.

-Having painstakingly completed the study, this author now dares ask "How and why is it so vigorously maintained that the New Testament is quoting from the Septuagint and not from the Hebrew?"
-Their thesis that the New Testament writers were quoting from the Septuagint rather than the Hebrew lies exposed - laid bare as specious and vacuous.
-And yet, there is more.
+Having painstakingly completed the study, this author now dares ask "How and why is it so vigorously maintained that the New Testament is quoting from the LXX and not the Hebrew?"
+The thesis that the New Testament writers were quoting from the Septuagint rather than the Hebrew lies exposed - laid bare as specious and vacuous.
+Their "proof texts" simply do not prove their allegation; and yet, there is more.

-B. IRREFUTABLE INTERNAL EVIDENCE
+B. IRREFUTABLE INTERNAL EVIDENCE1